-3.00 2019 Spring - A status of Satisfied means you have - taken or enrolled in the courses needed to fulfill that requirement.
+- A status of Satisfied means you have taken or enrolled in the courses needed to fulfill that requirement.
 Clicking the green arrow icon will expand the information to show you which courses you have enrolled in or have completed that are meeting the requirement. - A status of Not Satisfied means that the requirement has not yet been met. - The report will count any classes you are enrolled in for a current or future semester.
 Dropping or not completing classes with the minimum grade required may cause the status of a requirement to change from Satisfied to Not Satisfied.
 The report will not recognize any courses planned for a future semester. - It is important to note that all of your accelerated credit or dual enrollment credit may not be received and/or posted at the time you attend orientation.
-The status of some requirements may change after all incoming credit has been posted.
+The status of some requirements may change after all incoming credit has been posted. - The Academic Requirements Report is not an official graduation check.
+At the time you reach 90 credit hours, you will need to request an official academic progress check from the Registrar's Office and the college of your major.